wiktor-rocks/passbabe/README.md

 # PassBabe

-Passbabe is a password manager, or at least it's supposed to be one. **DO NOT USE IT FOR ANYTHING THAT YOU ACTUALLY WANT TO KEEP SAFE; IT DOESN'T HAVE ENCRYPTION.**
+PassBabe is a password manager, or at least it's supposed to be one. **DO NOT USE IT FOR ANYTHING THAT YOU ACTUALLY WANT TO KEEP SAFE; IT DOESN'T HAVE ENCRYPTION.**
 ---
 ![passbabe](1image.png)
 ---